odisfm/cxp-manual/docs/index.md

 The table of contents on the right lets you quickly jump between headings on the current page.

-Both of these menus are "scrollable" if they are too big to fit on screen.
+Both of these menus are "scrollable" if they are too tall to fit on screen.

 ### On mobile